westlab/Plugfest-2020/README.md

 Then, Visual Studio opens the design, and you can compile and execute the program.
 - When you execute the server, you may see a window with some buttons.
 A few buttons of functions are implemented.
 You can execute MQTTnet server by pressing “Start MQTT Server” button.
+- Now, MQTTv5 mosquitto server is avairable and suport full feature of MQTTv5.
+We recommend to use mosquitto MQTT broder.
+We also provides open MQTTv5 broker.

 ### Configure and establish Raspberry Pi Environment